polypoly-eu/polyPod/platform/core/README.md

 - When setting up the project for the first time or switching between branches, the flatbuffers models have to be generated:

         make generate_flatbuffers
-    After models are generated, any changes to flatbuffers schema will trigger automatic update of the models when kernel is built.
+    After models are generated, any changes to flatbuffers schema will trigger automatic update of the models when core is built.

 - Build the project:

         cargo build